-After graduation and short stint as a State Trooper, Ted returned to the Milwaukee area taking a job with the State Public Defender’s office.
-That job allowed him to resume his love affair with the game of volleyball, playing in adult leagues and officiating high school matches.
+After graduation in 1984 and short stint as a State Trooper, Ted returned to the Milwaukee area taking a job with the State Public Defender’s office.
+That job allowed him to resume his association with the game of volleyball playing in adult leagues, officiating high school matches and ultimately coaching in the high school ranks.& This past summer, after 32 years of service, Ted retired from the Public Defender's Office, allowing him to devote even more time to volleyball.

 Ted has been with the Milwaukee Sting Volleyball Club since it was founded in 1989 as a small four team operation.
-He has been the club director for Sting since 1996, overseeing the club’s growth to it's current size of 47 teams.
-For the past 25 years Ted has also been the varsity coach at Catholic Memorial High School in Waukesha.
-His CMH teams have won nine state championships, including the WIAA D2 championship this past season.
+He has been the club director for Sting since 1996, overseeing the club’s growth to it's current size of 50 teams.
 In club he has coached at virtually all age levels, from 13-2’s through 18-1’s.
-The Milwaukee Sting 17 Gold team that he coached won the 17 Open division at the 2001 GJNC.
+In 2001 his 17 Gold team won the 17 Open division at the USAV National Championships, the first ever national title for Sting.
+For the past 27 years Ted has also been the varsity coach at Catholic Memorial High School in Waukesha.
+His CMH teams have won nine state championships.

 Jenny Hahn was one of the founders of Milwaukee Sting VBC in 1989.
 She served as a Director and Head Coach for the club through 2008.
 She is currently the Executive Director of the Junior Volleyball Association (JVA).